 Propane in air can cause depression of the central nervous system (CNS) with symptoms such as headache, nausea, dizziness, drowsiness and confusion, based on animal information.
-It is expected to cause unconsciousness (narcosis) due to CNS depression at approximately 47000 ppm (4.7%).
+It is expected to cause

 Ethane in high concentrations in the air displaces oxygen and can cause symptoms asphyxiation.
 Ethane concentration of greater than 14% (140 000 ppm) will displace oxygen to 18% in air and cause oxygen deprivation.